Improving

 2. Strategic design to resolve UX debt at scale

-As Health NZ’s first Salesforce-delivered project, the AIR platform lacked design standards, resulting in inconsistent and unintuitive experiences.
-I worked with the UI designer to establish a reusable, Salesforce-aligned design system – enabling consistency, reducing rework, and laying a foundation for future projects.
-For the Experience Cloud portal, I led the creation of a web-like visual language, balancing platform limitations with user and stakeholder needs.
+As Health NZ’s first Salesforce project, AIR lacked design standards, leading to inconsistency.
+I partnered with the UI designer to create a reusable, Salesforce-aligned design system that improved consistency and supported future scalability.
+For the Experience Cloud portal, I led a web-like visual language that balanced platform constraints with user and stakeholder needs.

 3. Driving feature strategy through user insight and impact

-Across the AIR platform, I designed a range of features by first uncovering the real user and stakeholder needs behind each request.
-Every feature went through a full design process to ensure it was both usable and feasible within Salesforce.
-Prioritisation was impact-driven, focused on improving workflows, reducing errors, and delivering measurable value.
+Across the AIR platform, I designed features by uncovering the real user and stakeholder needs.
+Each feature followed a full design process to ensure usability and Salesforce feasibility.
+Prioritisation was impact-driven, aiming to improve workflows, reduce errors, and deliver measurable value.

 Manage Access Feature